Rajarathore3773/voting_platform/DEPLOYMENT.md

 1. **Build Failures**:
    - Check that all gems are properly specified in Gemfile
    - Ensure `bin/render-build.sh` is executable
-   - Verify Rails master key is set correctly
+   - Verify the application doesn't require encrypted credentials

 2. **Database Connection Issues**:
    - Ensure `DATABASE_URL` is set correctly